MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Before we start looking at the infrastructure, you might want to read some background information about the Azure capabilities we discuss in this article:

 - There are a number of options available for purchasing Azure access, including Pay-As-You-Go, Enterprise Agreements (EA), Open Licensing from Microsoft resellers, or from Microsoft Partners known as Cloud Solution Providers (CSPs).
 Learn about [purchase options](https://azure.microsoft.com/pricing/purchase-options), and read about how [Azure subscriptions are organized](https://azure.microsoft.com/blog/organizing-subscriptions-and-resource-groups-within-the-enterprise).
 - Get an overview of Azure [identity and access management](https://www.microsoft.com/trustcenter/security/identity).
-In particular, learn about [Azure AD and extending on-premises AD to the cloud](/azure/active-directory/identity-fundamentals).
+In particular, learn about [Azure AD and extending on-premises Active Directory to the cloud](/azure/active-directory/identity-fundamentals).
 There's a useful downloadable e-book about [identity and access management (IAM) in a hybrid environment](https://azure.microsoft.com/resources/hybrid-cloud-identity).
 - Azure provides a robust networking infrastructure with options for hybrid connectivity.
 Get an overview of [networking and network access control](/azure/security/security-network-overview).
 - Get an introduction to [Azure Security](/azure/security/azure-security), and read about creating a plan for [governance](/azure/security/governance-in-azure).